kesh-lang/kesh/examples.md

 --> 'Hey, Joe!'
 ```

-Note how an object is also a function (`human` in the example), returning a copy of the provided object with itself applied as the prototype.
+In the example above, `human` is an object applying itself as the prototype of the object literal.

 #### Modifiers (decorators)